 If you aren’t taking any advanced level classes, talk to your guidance counselor about adjusting your schedule to include more difficult courses.
 Colleges want to see not only a strong GPA, but also an ambitious course load.
 Advanced classes will show universities that you have challenged yourself, and will better prepare you for a demanding college workload.

 Students can get college credit from taking AP and IB exams.
 Each university will have a grade requirement on the AP and IB exams to receive credit.
 Check out College Board to see what AP scores are required for credit at your prospective universities.

 Talk to your counselor about dual enrollment options.
 Students can take college courses in high school to start earning college credits (which means saving on college tuition) and to gain experience on a college campus.
 Most dual enrollment courses are offered to 11th and 12th graders, but talking to your counselor in 10th grade will ensure that you can enroll in time to take advantage of these options during your junior and senior year.
 Dual enrollment opportunities for Philadelphia students include:

 Keep up with your extracurriculars

 Colleges like to see students involved in outside activities, but they also like to see commitment and dedication.
 Four years on the high school basketball team is more impressive than an always shifting schedule of extracurriculars.
 Of course, you should try new things, but try to find that one activity that you are passionate about and want to stick with for the long haul.

 Take the tests!

 - The PSAT/NMSQT helps students become college ready.
 It provides detailed feedback on skills, access to scholarships and personalized online tools, and excellent practice for the SAT.
-Learn More and us fee waivers.
-Consider taking the SAT Subject Test.
-Subject Tests are hour-long, content-based tests that allow you to showcase achievement in specific subject areas where you excel.
+Learn More and use fee waivers.

 Start looking into colleges online